jiho/atlasr/README.md

 ### Start R and tell it were to work

-Open `get_functions.R` with RStudio.
+Open `get_functions.R` in the just-created `atlasr` directory with RStudio.
 You should get a four panes window with the script on the top-left, the R console on the bottom-left and some stuff we don't care about yet on the right.
 Use the menu `Tools > Set Working Directory > To Source File Location`.
 This should print something starting with `setwd(` in the console.
+It tells R where to find the functions.
+Your data can be anywhere though.

 Other interfaces of R, such as the default R GUI on Windows or Mac, also provide similar functionality to set the working directory.
 Alternatively you can use the `setwd()` command directly.
 You should set it to where `get_functions.R` is.

 ### Get all supporting functions

-In RStudio, click on the "Source" button at the top of the file pane.
+In RStudio, click on the `Source` button at the top of the file pane.
 This should write something starting with `source(` in the console.
 This command loads all functions stored in the `library` folder as well as install all the "packages" that they use to get additional functionality.
 This is long the first time you run it because it needs to download all the packages, but should be instantaneous afterwards.

 With any R interface, you can actually just write